How to Naturally Increase Breast Milk Supply? With Herbs, of Course!

 - Can also be used to wean and dry up milk supply when necessary

-Herbal breastfeeding support, combined with proper nursing techniques, is an important part of the nursing tradition and can enhance the experience and care of mom and baby.
+Herbal breastfeeding support, combined with proper nursing techniques, can enhance the experience and care of mom and baby when breastfeeding.
 Pumping or nursing more frequently, and making sure the baby is latched properly, can increase the volume of your milk supply.
 I also recommend working with a Lactation Specialist for deeper education about your nutrition and hydration at this critical time.
 Here is an alphabetical reference for a number of common herbs used during breastfeeding.
 Feel free to add to the list:

-Hops (humulus lupulus)- An effective digestive bitter that assists a reluctant let-down, hops also calms restlessness and anxiety.
+Hops (Humulus lupulus) - An effective digestive bitter that assists a reluctant let-down, hops also calms restlessness and stress.
 No reported allergies, and passes GRAS standard.
 Hops is a gentle but powerful herb for relaxation.